codee-com/open-catalog/Checks/RMK012/README.md

-# RMK012: The vectorization cost model states the loop is not a SIMD opportunity because conditional execution renders vectorization inefficient
+# RMK012: Conditional execution in the loop body may prevent vectorization

 ### Issue